 They have also produced videos of the referee and assistant referee signals and the pregame instructions.
 These may be viewed here.
 The referee signal video begins with an ad that you have to coax to run to completion.

-The United States Soccer Federation has published a Revised Procedure (pdf, 78 kB) concering flag signals for penalties occuring inside the penalty area.
+The United States Soccer Federation has published a Revised Procedure (pdf, 78 kB) concerning flag signals for penalties occurring inside the penalty area.

 A prepublication version of the document is available in pdf (352 kb) and in word (352 kb).
 (These do not have the pictures nor the advertisements.
 There does not appear to be any difference between the two pdf documents other than the picture and internal pdf markings.)